Jazz Chisholm Player Props: Marlins vs. Braves

 Jazz Chisholm At The Plate

-- Chisholm has a double, a triple, three home runs and six walks while batting .207.
+- Chisholm is batting .218 with a double, a triple, four home runs and six walks.

+- In 65.2% of his games this year (15 of 23), Chisholm has picked up at least one hit, and in four of those games (17.4%) he recorded more than one.

-- In six games this year, Chisholm has picked up an RBI, with more than one RBI once.
+- In seven games this season, Chisholm has picked up an RBI, with more than one RBI once.

-- In six of 22 games this year, he has scored, including multiple runs once.
+- He has scored at least one run seven times this year (30.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.